Dean Cornwell (1892-1960)

 Oil on Canvas

 Illustrator and muralist Dean Cornwell began his professional career as a cartoonist for his hometown newspaper, the Louisville Herald.
 He soon relocated to Chicago where he worked in the art department of the Chicago Tribune and studied at the Art Institute.
 In 1915, he moved to New York City where he studied under Harvey Dunn and became a successful illustrator for many national magazines.
-Desiring to study mural painting, Cornwell traveled to London where he served as an apprentice under the internationally recognized British muralist, Frank Brangwyn.
-After his return to America, Cornwell painted murals for the Los Angeles Public Library as well as for the Lincoln Shrine.
+Desiring to study mural painting, Cornwell traveled to London where he served as an apprentice under the internationally recognized Welsh muralist, Frank Brangwyn.
+From 1927 to 1932, Cornwell painted murals for the Los Angeles Public Library and the Lincoln Memorial Shrine.

 Painted on canvas and affixed to the walls of the original octagon, the murals include two lunettes and a series of allegorical figures.
 One lunette is symbolic of Lincoln’s leadership in preserving the Union; the other honors his role in ending slavery.
 The eight allegorical figures, Wisdom, Strength, Justice, Patience, Courage, Faith, Tolerance and Loyalty, also adorn the Shrine’s domed ceiling.
 Cornwell felt that these eight attributes combined to form the foundation of Lincoln’s character.